The Sisters of Mercy: Recent history, developments and ongoing touring activity (2005–present)

-In 2005, The Sisters of Mercy recruited Chris Catalyst as a guitarist, followed by the addition of Ben Christo on guitar in 2006.
+In 2005, the Sisters of Mercy recruited Chris Catalyst as a guitarist, followed by the addition of Ben Christo on guitar in 2006.
 Christo recalled, "I got a call one afternoon from an unknown number.
-With very little preamble, the caller, without introducing himself, stated, ‘We might want you to be in our band.'"
-Subsequently, in 2006, The Sisters of Mercy embarked on a world tour that spanned North America, Europe, and South America.
+With very little preamble, the caller, without introducing himself, stated, 'We might want you to be in our band.'"
+Subsequently, in 2006, the Sisters of Mercy embarked on a world tour that spanned North America, Europe, and South America.
 The band has maintained an active touring schedule, performing at headline shows and music festivals almost every year, showcasing both released and unreleased material.

 In 2019, frustrated with Eldritch's slow-paced work ethic, Catalyst left the band.
 Shortly thereafter, Australian guitarist Dylan Smith was recruited.

 In 2023, Smith was dismissed on the first day of their Autumn European tour.
 Consequently, Kai from Esprit D'Air was quickly recruited mid-tour as their new guitarist.
 In the same year, Chris Catalyst rejoined the band, taking on the role of the Doktor Avalanche operator after touring member Ravey Davey's departure.

-In 2024, The Sisters of Mercy announced an upcoming North American tour scheduled for Autumn, with performances planned across the USA and Canada.
+In 2024, the Sisters of Mercy announced an upcoming North American tour scheduled for Autumn, with performances planned across the US and Canada.